-Definition - An "Opportunity (sales qualified)" is the decision maker, has the budget, need, authority, but maybe not the timeframe.
+Definition - A "Sales Accepted Lead" or "Opportunity" is the decision maker, has the budget, need, authority, but maybe not the timeframe.
 They’re going to purchase yours or a similar solution, but just haven’t finalized on the actual purchase date.
 It may be months or more off in terms of actually executing the purchase.
 Based on your own criteria, you might include prospects in this category that aren’t going to execute a purchase in the next three to six months.
 Anyone who is going to execute a purchase in the next three months would move to the next category, a qualified opportunity.

 During Stage 3 the prospect has now been turned over to sales and is worked by sales from this stage on.
 They now meet at least three of the B.A.N.T. criteria.
 The prospect has the need, the budget and the decision makers on their end are involved in the discussions.
 The only factor missing at this point is a solid time frame for the purchase.
 The prospect will remain an opportunity until such time as they lock in the purchase time frame and also if that time frame falls outside of your desired closing time frame.
 The prospect could also drop out because they decide to purchase elsewhere.
 The nurturing and relationship building process is managed by the sales team from this stage forward.

-Definition - A "Qualified opportunity (sales qualified)" is the decision maker, has the budget, has the need, has the authority to make the buying decision and has a time frame in purchase that falls into your budget/sales cycle for a specified period.
+Definition - A "Sales Qualified Lead" or "Qualified Opportunity" is the decision maker, has the budget, has the need, has the authority to make the buying decision and has a time frame in purchase that falls into your budget/sales cycle for a specified period.
 The specified period might be the sale has to occur in the next 3 months of this calendar year.
 If it falls outside of that, then it would still be an opportunity, but not a “qualified opportunity” because it is outside of your time frame.
 You might define a “qualified opportunity” as one that has to close in the 2nd quarter.

 At this stage the prospect meets all of the B.A.N.T. and other criteria that you have established and they have selected you as the supplier of choice or one of the suppliers of choice.
 At this point, the sales process moves into the next stage, the closing stage.
 Now in some models, you will see that this is not treated as a separate stage, but we believe that in B2B marketing, it absolutely needs to be included, because we’ve seen to many supposed closed deals hit the proverbial rocks during the closing stage.